-A SEP or SIMPLE IRA might be an appropriate option for you and your employees.
+A Simplified Employee Pension (SEP) might be an appropriate option for you and your employees.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.